Soumyajit7/ExcelSheetIO/README.md

 excel_reader_writer = ExcelReaderWriter('path_to_your_excel_file')

 # Use the writeCellData method
-excel_reader_writer.writeCellData('SheetName', 'UniqueIdentifier', 'ColumnHeaderName', 'WritableData')
+excel_reader_writer.writeCellData('SheetName', 'UniqueIdentifierInRow', 'ColumnHeaderName', 'WritableData')
 ```

-In the above code, replace `'path_to_your_excel_file'`, `'SheetName'`, `'UniqueIdentifier'`, `'ColumnHeaderName'`, and `'WritableData'` with the path to your Excel file, the name of the sheet in the Excel file, the unique identifier from the first column, the name of the column header, and the order number, respectively.
+In the above code, replace `'path_to_your_excel_file'`, `'SheetName'`, `'UniqueIdentifierInRow'`, `'ColumnHeaderName'`, and `'WritableData'` with the path to your Excel file, the name of the sheet in the Excel file, the unique identifier from the first column, the name of the column header, and the order number, respectively.

 ### Robot Framework Usage